Th3Disasterpiece/EFX/README.md

 ---

-- **Snip UI**:
+- **Setup Library**:
-  - A work-in-progress UI for saving and importing a collection of nodes to disk for quick access.
+  - UI for saving and importing Houdini setups or a collection of nodes to disk for quick access.
+  - This UI is meant to create descriptions, Previews, and snapshots for quick overview.
   - Helps create a personalized library of commonly used systems, examples, vex and python snippets, and setups.

 **SnipUI Shelftool**